jasperlau95/WAP-Intern/README.md

 ---

-#### How to use those files?
+#### How to use those files to run the system?
+Option 1:
+	double click the "Book Works.exe" (make sure the "Book Works.exe" is in the same folder with all the source code, .txt and .csv files)

+Option 2:
-1) Open all the .cpp and .h files in Visual Studio, compile and run it.
+	1) Open all the .cpp and .h files in Visual Studio, compile and run them.
 	2) The main file is "main.cpp".
-3) Make sure all .txt files are exist in the same folder with .cpp and .h files, otherwise it may output error.
-4) Between each two words that you input, please use the underline "_" to replace space.

-Advanced features (Beside book system like buy or sell books)£º
-1)  User rating system, user with different status have different power.
-2£© Log system, allow you to lookup the *Log.txt to know current changes.

 ---